Cycling’s new generation ready to deliver at Tour de France

 BRUSSELS (AP) — No matter who wins, this year’s Tour de France will see a changing of the guard.

-And if the names of Wout Van Aert, Kasper Asgreen, Enric Mas or Caleb Ewan don’t ring a bell for now, they might soon be on everybody’s lips.
+And if the names of Wout Van Aert, Kasper Asgreen, Enric Mas or Caleb Ewan don’t ring a bell now, they might soon be on everybody’s lips.

 In the absence of many stalwart riders who have stamped their mark on cycling’s marquee event in recent years, new faces will emerge this summer.